 Taking care of yourself and your own personal or self-esteem needs does not make you an Abuser.
 Being abusive does.

 Let them bluster and BS all they want.
 If you set clear and healthy boundaries and were not respected, there is no amount of hoovering, bullying, or social shaming they can do to ever make an abuse SURVIVOR allow brainwashing or enmeshment tactics to make them feel bad about themselves, to go back to an abuser, or every to change their opinion about “right”.

-Truth is fact; there are always subjective perspectives, but is not a valid perspective or opinion about what’s true when and if a person LIES.
+Truth is fact; there are always subjective perspectives but is not a valid perspective or opinion about what’s true when and if a person LIES.
 To that end, no matter how much attention or “respect” a Cluster B predator demands to be shown, understand what they are really seeking — ultimately — is to feel more powerful than they actually are as well as desiring to be in control.

 When a victim or witness chooses to overlook abuse in order to be nice, they empower Abusers and tend to infuriate them at the same time.

-It’s a vicious NO WIN dilemma created for abuse victims expected to pledge allegiance to enabling toxic thinkers at the expense of EVERYONE who perpetually strives to act morally and socially with regard for the collective and common good.
+It’s a vicious NO WIN dilemma created for abuse victims expected to pledge allegiance to enable toxic thinkers at the expense of EVERYONE who perpetually strives to act morally and socially with regard for the collective and common good.